Documentation

 The Hex-dominant meshing operation type is currently based on SnappyHexMesh, a mesh generation tool part of the OPENFOAM® open-source software.
 This tool generates three-dimensional unstructured or hybrid meshes consisting of hexahedra (hex) and split-hexahedra (split-hex) elements.

-In case you’re interested to learn more details about how the hex-dominant algorithm works, take a look the Background for Hex-dominant article in our SimWiki.
+In case you’re interested in learning more details about how the hex-dominant algorithm works, take a look at the Background for Hex-dominant article in our SimWiki.
 The article presents a brief background of the meshing methodology used by the snappyHexMesh algorithm.

 Another way of extracting the fluid volume from the CAD geometry is to use the Flow volume extraction feature.